Sections of this page:

 - Federal Direct Loan Processing – The last date you can request a Federal Direct loan for a semester is no later than the mid-term date of each semester.

 - Verification Deadlines – The Student Aid file must be completed, verified as accurate (and corrected if applicable) no later than the last date of the semester for which student aid is to be applied.

 How to Apply for Financial Aid

-To be awarded Federal and/or Illinois State student financial aid to attend Lakeview, you will need to be accepted and enrolled as a degree seeking student at LCN, have a completed and verified Student Aid Report and meet any other criteria designated by the student aid program(s).
+To be awarded Federal and/or Illinois State student financial aid to attend Lakeview, a student will need to be accepted and enrolled as a degree seeking student.

 Students admitted for the Spring semester must add Lakeview's school code to the Student Aid Report via the Internet.
-You should contact the LCN Financial Aid Office to discuss what awards may be available and the amounts since eligibility for some programs can change from one college to another.
-It is very important to cancel any pending aid at the school you are transferring from so LCN can proceed with your aid.
+Please contact the LCN Financial Aid Office to discuss what awards may be available, and the amounts since eligibility for some programs can change from one College to another.
+It is crucial to cancel any pending aid at the school a student is transferring from so LCN can proceed with their aid.

 The result of the FAFSA is the Student Aid Report (SAR).
-You will have the opportunity to print and/or review your SAR via the Internet site.
-We receive an electronic version of this report.
-The SAR will be used to determine which programs you qualify for and how much aid you will receive.
-The LCN financial aid office will let you know what additional documents you may need to submit to the office to complete the verification process.
+Students will have the opportunity to print and/or review their SAR via the Internet site.
+Lakeview receives an electronic version of this report.
+The SAR will be used to determine which programs students qualify for and how much aid students will receive.
+The LCN Financial Aid Office will let students know what additional documents are needed to submit to the office to complete the Verification Process (Step 2).

-If you are male and required to be registered for Selective Service, you must be registered with Selective Service to receive student financial aid.
-If you wish to register electronically visit the Selective Service website at www.sss.gov.
+Males required to be registered for Selective Service must be registered with Selective Service to receive student financial aid.
+Register electronically at the Selective Service website at sss.gov.